IBE160/SG-Gruppe-3-Kun/docs/epics.md

 Given the frontend directory,
 When I set up the development environment,
 Then Next.js 14 (App Router) is configured with TypeScript.
-And Tailwind CSS is integrated for styling.
+And Tailwind CSS is integrated with the project's color palette (Deep Blue/Teal primary).
-And shadcn/ui components are installed and configured.
+And shadcn/ui is initialized.
+And essential dependencies are installed: `lucide-react`, `clsx`, `tailwind-merge`.
 And a basic "Hello World" page is rendered successfully.

 **Prerequisites:** Story 1.1
-**Technical Notes:** Follow official Next.js, Tailwind, and shadcn/ui installation guides.
+**Technical Notes:**
+- Follow Architecture `Frontend (Next.js)` initialization command.
+- Configure `tailwind.config.ts` with colors from UX Spec Section 3.1.
+- Ensure `app/layout.tsx` applies global styles.

 ### Story 1.3: Configure Backend Development Environment